All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Yes.
 Tirzepatide is the active pharmaceutical ingredient in both Zepbound and Mounjaro.
 Zepbound is approved for weight management and Mounjaro for type 2 diabetes, but the medication itself is identical.

-Compounded tirzepatide also contains the same active ingredient.
+Compounded tirzepatide also contains compounded formulations of the active ingredient.

 How much weight can you lose on tirzepatide?